How to Make Business Decisions for a Wonderful Life

 “If I knew… FOR SURE… I could not fail, I’d find an awesome person to run our business for a couple of years.
 We’d move someplace exciting while the kids are young.
 And then we’d come back so they could go to the same high school my wife and I went to.”

-What a future he had envisioned — like a beautiful alt-ending to “It’s a Wonderful Life.”
+What a future he envisioned — like a beautiful alt-ending to “It’s a Wonderful Life.”
 It had the best qualities of small-town life plus a splash of adventure.
-With this vision, he could see a clearer path.
-Even though the pandemic has put a crimp in his plans, for now, I know he will make this dream come true.
+Once he had verbalized this vision, he could see a clearer path.
+This decision was not a choice between status quo and a lucrative offer.
+This was a fork in the road where he could create the kind of future he and his wife ad dreamed about for their family and their future.

 • Envision your ideal future BEFORE considering (or accepting) the options that have been offered.